 The options -f and -m are used to load files and modules into CLAIRE.
-The argument <file> is a name of a file (e.g. -f test is equivalent to load ("test")).
-The argument <module> is the name of a module that is either part of the CLAIRE system or defined in the init.cl file (-m test is equivalent to get(test)).
-The option -l X is used to tell CLAIRE that the library X.lib should be linked with the output executable (usually this library contains the external C++ functions that are used in the CLAIRE source).
+The argument <file> is a name of a file (e.g. -f test is equivalent to load("test")).
+The argument <module> is the name of a module that is either part of the CLAIRE system or defined in the init.cl file (-m test is equivalent to load(test)).
+The option -mx is used to tell CLAIRE that the main() method should be launched (it implies that the method must have been defined).
+This option is useful to create test scripts.

 The option -S is used to set the value of a global_variable <flag> to false.
 This option can be used in conjunction with #if if to implement different versions of a same program in a unique file.
-The options -od and -ld are used to designate respectively the output and the library directory (i.e., where the code generated by CLAIRE will be produced and where CLAIRE should find the libraries (.lib) for linking).
+The options -od is used to designate the output directory (i.e., where the Go code generated by CLAIRE will be produced).

-There are four options that invoke the CLAIRE compiler: -cx, -cl, -cm and -cc.
-They are used to compile respectively a (configuration) file or a module (3modes).
+There are five options that invoke the CLAIRE compiler: -cm, -cx, -cc, -sf and -sx.
+They are used to generate respectively a (configuration) system file (-sf and -sx) or a module (3modes).
+The presence of "x" means that the method main() will be added to the executable files.
 The -o option may be used to give a new name to the executable that is generated (if any).
-The options -O and -D are used respectively to increase the optimization or the debugging level (cf. Section 3).
-The option -safe resets the optimizing level to 2, which is safe for most applications.
+The options -O, -O2 and -D are used respectively to increase the optimization or the debugging level (cf. Section 3).
+The option -safe resets the optimizing level to 1, which is safe for most applications.

-The -cc option is the lightest compiling strategy for a module: claire -cc m will produce a C++ file for each CLAIRE file in m.made_of.
-It does not produce a makefile or system file, and assumes that the user want to keep a complete control over the generation of the executable.
-A more friendly option is -cl, which adds a linking step so that all generated C++ files are compiled and linked into a library m.lib (the name of the library can be redefined with -o or by using the external slot of the module).
+The -cc option is the lightest compiling strategy for a module: claire -cc m will produce a Go file for each CLAIRE file in m.made_of.
+It does not produce system file and assumes that the user want to keep a complete control over the generation of the executable.

-The easier way to use the compiler is the -cm option which produces an executable from a module.
-It is similar to -cl, but in addition it produces a system file for the module that is being compiled and a makefile which is executed by CLAIRE, producing an executable that includes the interpreter.
+The easier way to use the compiler is the -cm option which produces an executable <module>.exe from a module.
+In addition to producing the go files associated to m, it produces a system file (that links all necessary modules) and calls the Go compiler to build an executable that includes the interpreter.
 For most users, claire -cm is the only option that they need to know.
+The -mx option is similar, with the addition of a call to the main() method.
+Notice that args that are added in the shell command (as in m arg1 arg2) may be found in args().